uswds/uswds-site/_components/pagination/guidance/implementation.md

     <div class="pagination-behaviors--examples">
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-8a.png"
         alt="Example: A unbounded set.
 Page 4 is the current page.
-Slots 1-6 contain pages 1-6.
-Slot 7 is overflow." class="pagination-behaviors--example" />
+Slots 1 to 6 contain pages 1 to 6.
+Slot 7 is overflow."
+        class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-8b.png"
         alt="Example: A unbounded set.
 Page 5 is the current page.
 Slot 1 is page 1.
 Slot 2 is overflow.
-Slots 3-6 contain pages 4-7.
+Slots 3 to 6 contain pages 4 to 7.
 Slot 4 is current.
-Slot 7 is overflow." class="pagination-behaviors--example" />
+Slot 7 is overflow."
+        class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-8c.png"
         alt="Example: A unbounded set.
 Page 7 is the current page.
 Slot 1 is page 1.
 Slot 2 is overflow.
-Slots 3-6 contain pages 6-9.
+Slots 3 to 6 contain pages 6 to 9.
 Slot 4 is current.
-Slot 7 is overflow." class="pagination-behaviors--example" />
+Slot 7 is overflow."
+        class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-8d.png"
         alt="Incorrect example: A unbounded set.
 Page 7 is the current page.
 Slot 1 is page 1.
 Slot 2 is overflow.
-Slots 3-6 contain pages 5-8.
+Slots 3 to 6 contain pages 5 to 8.
 Slot 5 is current.
 Slot 7 is overflow.
 Incorrect because Slot 5 is current." class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-8e.png"
         alt="Incorrect example: A unbounded set.
 Page 7 is the current page.
 Slot 1 is page 1.
 Slot 2 is overflow.
-Slots 3-6 contain pages 4-7.
+Slots 3 to 6 contain pages 4 to 7.
 Slot 6 is current.
 Slot 7 is overflow.
 Incorrect because Slot 6 is current." class="pagination-behaviors--example" />
     </div>
   </li>